infix

 void** args = infix_arena_alloc(call_arena, sizeof(void*) * arg_count, _Alignof(void*));

 // 3.
-For each argument, allocate space for its C value in the arena,
+For each argument, allocate space for its C value in the arena and set the pointer.

 for (int i = 0; i < arg_count; ++i) {